Me, Myself and Mum

 Me, Myself and Mum (Les Garçons et Guillaume, à table !) is a 2013 French autobiographical coming-of-age comedy film written, directed by and starring Guillaume Gallienne.
 Based on his stage show of the same name, it follows Guillaume as a boy as he develops his own identity and his relationship with his mother.

 The film premiered at the 2013 Cannes Film Festival and was released in France on 20 November 2013.
-In January 2014, the film was nominated for ten César Awards and won five, including awards for Best Film and Best First Feature Film.
+In January 2014, the film was nominated for 10 César Awards and won 5, including Best Film and Best First Feature Film.